vortexgpgpu/vortex/docs/fpga_setup.md

 ## Which Machine do we Need from RG?

-There are three primary nodes you might use.
+There are three primary nodes you might use for Xilinx FPGAs.
 The table below summarizes:

 | Name | Device | Description |
 | --- | --- | --- |